vshymanskyy/blynk-library-python/README.md

 > [!IMPORTANT]
-> **This project has been archived and is no longer maintained.**
+> **This project is still available for exploration, but is no longer being actively maintained or updated.**
-> No further updates or support will be provided.
+> We recommend switching to the Blynk MQTT API for a robust and future-proof experience.
-> We recommend switching to the **Blynk MQTT API** for future development.
+> Support for this project will be phased out over time.
-> You can explore some [useful examples here](https://github.com/Blynk-Technologies/Blynk-MQTT-Samples).
+> You can explore some [useful MQTT examples here](https://github.com/Blynk-Technologies/Blynk-MQTT-Samples).

 # Python client for Blynk IoT